-We live in a world where incredible drugs exist to treat many conditions that seemed untouchable in the past.
+We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 Drug interactions involve combinations of a medication with other substances that alter the medication’s effect on the body.
-This can cause the medication to be less or more potent than intended or result in unexpected side effects.

-Even if you take only one medication, it’s a good idea to talk with your doctor or pharmacist about what you’re using to identify possible interactions.
+Even if you take only one medication, it’s a good idea to talk with your doctor or pharmacist about what you’re taking to identify possible interactions.
 This advice applies to both prescription and nonprescription drugs.

 There are several different types of drug interactions to be aware of.
 Let’s explore each one a little further.